+A concentrated study of the literature in the several areas listed.
+Analysis by use of scores and of recordings, when available, School Sequiraments for the signal

+- A. Chamber Music Literature-Strings

+- B. Symphonic Literature

+- C. Keyboard Literature D. Song Literature

+GRADUATE COURSES

+600. (200.)
+Seminar in Music Education (3) Prerequisite: Consent of instructor.

-Seminars in music education are offered to provide an opportunity for concentrated study in the several areas listed.
-A. Development and Teaching of Strings B. Choral and Vocal Techniques C. General Music 601.
-(201.)
-Foundations of Music Education (3) History and philosophy of music education in relation to current trends in the teaching of music.
+Seminars in music education are offered to provide an opportunity for concentrated study in the several areas listed A. Development and Teaching of Strings

+- B. Choral and Vocal Techniques

+- C. General Music

+601. (201.)
+Seminar in Foundations of Music Education (3)

+History and philosophy of music education in relation to current trends in the teaching of music.
 602. (202.)
-Administration and Supervision of Music Education (3) Curriculum, scheduling, finance, human relations, organizational aspects, and the role of the supervisor-consultant.
+Seminar in Administration and Supervision of Music Education (3) Curriculum, scheduling, finance, human relations, organizational aspects, and the role of the supervisor-consultant.

+ents

+ts.

 604. (204.)
-Comparative Music Education (3) Various international philosophical and technical approaches to teaching music to include the Orff, Kodaly, Suzuki and other systems.
+Seminar in Comparative Music Education (3) Various international philosophical and technical approaches to teaching music to include the Orff, Kodaly, Suzuki and other systems.
 607. (207.)
-Composition (2-3) Three hours of laboratory and public performance of an extended original work as a project.
+Seminar in Composition (2-3) Three hours of laboratory and public performance of an extended original work as a project.
 Prerequisite: Music 507.

-Advanced composition for various media, development of original idiom, intensive study of modern music 608.
-(208.)
-History and Development of Music Theory (3) Prerequisite: Music 5528.
-Survey of important theoretical approaches to music, from pre-Socratic writers to the present.
-609. (209.)
-Advanced Orchestration (2) Intensive work in the practical scoring for ensemble, full orchestra, and symphonic band.
-Score analysis.
-Selected works of the class members will be performed.
-611. (211.)
-Analytical Studies of Music (3) Melodic, formal, contrapuntal and harmonic analysis of music.
-613. (213.)
+Advanced composition for various media, development of original idiom, intensive study of modern music.
+608. (208.)
+Seminar in History and Development of Music Theory (3) Prerequisite: Music 552B.
+Survey of important theoretical approaches to music, from pre-Socratic writers to the present. - 611.
+(211.)
+Seminar in Analytical Studies of Music (3) Melodic, formal, contrapuntal and harmonic analysis of music. - 613.
+(213.)
 Seminar: Music Theory (3) Principles of traditional harmony and ear training.
 614. (210.)
-Electronic Music (3) Prerequisite: Undergraduate concentration in composition.
+Seminar in Electronic Music (3) Prerequisite: Undergraduate concentration in composition.
 Theory, techniques and composition of various kinds of electronic music.
 648A.
 (246A.)
-Advanced Choral Conducting (2) Prerequisite: Music 448A Course designed to develop skills at professional level; study of different styles of choral literature and their relationship to conductor's art; score analysis and experience in conducting.
+Seminar in Advanced Choral Conducting (2) Prerequisite: Music 448A.
+Course designed to develop skills at professional level; study of different styles of choral literature and their relationship to conductor's art; score analysis and experience in conducting.
 648B.
 (246B.)
-Advanced Instrumental Conducting (2) Prerequisite: Music 449A Course designed to develop skills at professional level; study of conducting style as related to band and orchestra literature score analysis and experience in conducting.
+Seminar in Advanced Instrumental Conducting (2) Prerequisite: Music 449A.

+Course designed to develop skills at professional level; study of conducting style as related to band and orchestra literature score analysis and experience in conducting.

 650. (250.)
-Advanced Performance Studies (2) Fifteen one-hour private lessons.
+Advanced Performance Studies (2)

+Fifteen one-hour private lessons.